SSWConsulting/SSW.Rules.Content/rules/connect-to-vsts-git-with-personal-access-tokens/rule.md

 ---

-When you create a new git repository and need to push it to VSTS you need to provide login credentials.
+When you create a new git repository and need to push it to VSTS you need to provide log in credentials.

 It isn't always clear how to do this.